lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 # Git and GitHub

 If you want to be invited as a collaborator on a World Bank hosted repository or attend our _GitHub for Beginners_ training then you need the following two things in the list below.
-If you want to know what either of these two things are, then please read the rest of this page.
+If you want to know what either of these two things are, please read the rest of this page.

 1. You need a GitHub.com account.
 If you do not already have one, create a free account [here](https://github.com/join).
-After you have done so, send your username to the team with the repository you want to be invited to as a collaborator, or send it to the person organizing the beginners training you intend to attend.
+After you have done so, send your username to the team with the repository you want to be invited to as a collaborator, or send it to the person organizing the beginner training you intend to attend.
-2. You need to install a Git Client on your computer.
+2. You need to install a Git "client" on your computer.
 There are many clients to choose from and almost all of them are free.
 Which one you choose does not matter from a technical perspective, but in the beginner training we will show how to do things using the client [GitHub Desktop](https://desktop.github.com) which is free to use.
-If you already now know that you intend to use Git extensively, please read the section on Git Clients below.
+If you already now know that you intend to use Git extensively, please read the section on Git clients below.

-If you are a World Bank employee and either want to access the features in the World Bank's paid enterprise account (we recommend you to do so), or if you want to create your own repository within the World Bank's account, see the [World Bank GitHub Group](#wbg-github) section below.
+If you are a World Bank employee and either want to access the features in the World Bank's paid enterprise account (we recommend you do so), or if you want to create your own repository within the World Bank's account, see the [World Bank GitHub Group](#wbg-github) section below.

 If you are helping to organize a Git training with DIME Analytics, see [this checklist](#checklist-for-intro-to-git-and-github-training).

 ## What is Git and what is needed to use Git?
 Git is a tool that solves almost any code collaboration challenge you can think of.
-It is such a successful tool that all the code in all the software you are using to browse the internet and read this text right not is developed in Git.
-Recently tools have been developed that makes it easier to use Git also for researchers like us that collaborate on code, but do not have time to learn the technical tools that computer scientists use.
+It is such a successful tool that all the code in all the software you are using to browse the internet and read this text right now is developed in Git.
+Recently, tools have been developed that make it easier to use Git for researchers like us who collaborate on code, but do not have time to learn the technical tools that computer scientists use.

-So while Git can be used in many ways, a research project usually depends on Git, a cloud host for Git (GitHub.com) and a Git Client.
-This is not more complicated than that your organization's email depends on emails, a cloud host for your emails (i.e. the webmail) and a desktop program that lets you write emails.
+So while Git can be used in many ways, a research project usually depends on Git, a cloud host for Git (GitHub.com) and a Git client.
+This is not more complicated than the fact that your organization's email depends on an underlying email protocol, a cloud host for your emails (webmail) and a desktop client that lets you write emails.
 See this comparison in the image below.
-You will eventually use Git/GitHub for more things than this, but for a beginner this is a good model to explain the difference between Git, GitHub and Git Clients.
+You will eventually use Git/GitHub for more things than this, but for a beginner this is a good model to explain the difference between Git, GitHub, and Git clients.
 Each item is explained in more detail below.

 ![git_github_gitclient](img/git_github_gitclient.png)